mvolkmann/blog/src/terminal-ide.md

 To check the status of the installation, enter `:checkhealth`.
 Fix any issues this identifies.

-Once you ready to commit to using Neovim instead of Vim, it is a good idea to create a `vim` alias that runs `nvim`.
+Once you are ready to commit to using Neovim instead of Vim, it is a good idea to create a `vim` alias that runs `nvim`.
 If using zsh, add the following in your `.zshrc` file: